terrykingdev/GodotAdvancedTilemapCollisionBaker/readme.md

 * Rectangle
 Creates the largest rectangular regions it can.
 It only handles square collision polygons that cover the whole tile so does not support any form of slope.
 * Polygons
-Creates polygons that should be able your entire map.
+Creates polygons that should be able to handle your entire map.
 It could potentially create extremely detailed polygons which would be very inefficient for the physics engine to use.
 * Hybrid
 The default and best option does a rectangle pass and then covers the remaining tiles with a polygon pass.